aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-tiff/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to TIFF" h2="Transform EMAIL to TIFF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Email conversion is a process of transforming an email file format into another format.
+It is a useful technique for archiving emails, migrating emails from one platform to another, or for creating backups.
+Email conversion is also useful for creating a copy of an email in a different format for further processing.

+<h2>How Aspose.Total Helps for Email to TIFF Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats.
+It includes APIs for manipulating emails, documents, images, and other file formats.
+With Aspose.Total for C++, developers can easily convert emails from one format to another, including HTML.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to TIFF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, developers can convert EMAIL file format to HTML.
+After that, by using Aspose.Words for C++ API, developers can export HTML to TIFF.
+Both APIs come under Aspose.Total for C++ package.
+Aspose.Email for C++ provides a wide range of features for manipulating emails, such as creating, reading, and converting emails.
+It also supports various email file formats, such as MSG, EML, MHTML, and EMLX.
+Aspose.Words for C++ is a powerful API for creating, editing, and converting documents.
+It supports a wide range of document formats, such as DOC, DOCX, ODT, and HTML.

+Aspose.Total for C++ provides developers with the ability to easily convert emails from one format to another, including HTML.
+It also provides the ability to export HTML to TIFF.
+With Aspose.Total for C++, developers can quickly and easily add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}